-Bandy is an incredibly skilful and speedy game played on an extremely large ice rink primarily in northern Europe and Russia.
+Bandy is an incredibly skillful and fast-paced game played on an extremely large ice rink primarily in northern Europe and Russia.
 To someone who knows little about hockey, bandy can easily be mistaken for it and is even known as hockey in some remote locales in Finland and Sweden.
-The game has also been coined “Russian Hockey” as early versions of the game were played in northern areas of Russia.
-It is often overlooked or never even heard of by many sports aficionados due to the more widely played game of Canadian ice hockey.
+Bandy has also been coined “Russian Hockey” as early versions of the game were played in northern areas of Russia.
+Although extremely popular overseas, bandy is often overlooked or never even heard of by many North American sports aficionados due to the more widely played game of ice hockey.

-Every hockey fan and player should check this game out at least once.
-My bucket list now includes playing a pickup game of bandy and watching a professional game live while on a trip in Sweden.
+However, every hockey fan and player should check this game out at least once in their lifetime.
+My bucket list now includes playing a pickup game of bandy after watching a professional game live while on a trip in Sweden.

 Late in the 19th century, English football was rapidly growing in popularity in Britain, with new clubs forming every year.
 A number of these clubs decided to start playing the casual winter sport of bandy to stay conditioned and have a little fun.
 As more teams began competing with each other, the need for universal rules became apparent.

 Since a majority of the bandy teams were primarily English football clubs, the formalized Bandy rules were heavily influenced by the rules of English football.
 The size of the rink, also known as the pitch, is equivalent to the size of a soccer field which is approximately 350 feet long by about 180 feet wide.
-There are short boards that surround the rink, but they go beyond the out of bounds line, so the ball (they do not use a puck) can go out of bounds just like in soccer.
-The game time is 90 minutes long and is broken into 45-minute halves.
+There are shortened boards that surround the rink, but they go beyond the out-of-bounds line, so the ball (they do not use a puck) can go out of bounds just like in soccer.
+Also like soccer, the game time is 90 minutes long and is broken into 45-minute halves.

 Since there are no blue lines, the offsides rule is—once again—similar to soccer.
-That means an attacking player cannot skate behind the last opposing defender (not including the goalie) unless you are carrying the ball.
-If a pass is directed towards you, you must be either in front of or parallel to the last defensemen when the ball leaves the stick of your teammate in order to be onsides.
-This makes breakaways near impossible and puts greater emphasis on dangling around the opposition.
-This is the same offsides rule as soccer.
+That means an attacking player cannot skate behind the last opposing defender (not including the goalie) unless they are carrying the ball.
+If a pass is directed towards that player, they must be either in front of or parallel to the last defender when the ball leaves the stick of the attacking player’s teammate in order to be onside.
+This makes breakaways near impossible and puts greater emphasis on dangling and passing to get around the opposition.

-One major difference to hockey is bandy’s emphasis on speed rather than physicality.
+One major difference to North American ice hockey is bandy’s emphasis on speed rather than physicality.
 Body checking and fighting are not allowed and both will result in penalties being called.
 If the physicality of the game is the sole reason why you like hockey, bandy is most likely not the sport for you.
-Players can make shoulder to shoulder contact when fighting for ball possession to push the opposition off the ball, but anything more than competitive contact will be whistled.
-Also, much to the dismay of New York Rangers coach John Tortorella, skaters are not allowed to drop to the ice to block shots.
-They can, however, similar to soccer, make a wall of defenders in front of the net during a “free stroke,” where the opposing forwards are given a free shot on goal due to some type of penalty.
+Players can make shoulder-to-shoulder contact when battling for possession or to push the opposition off the ball, but anything more than competitive contact will be whistled.
+Also, much to the dismay of John Tortorella, skaters are not allowed to drop to the ice to block shots.
+They can, however, make a wall of defenders similar to soccer in front of the net during a “free stroke,” where the opposing forwards are given a free shot on goal due to some type of infraction.

-A “corner stroke” can be taken if the ball is deflected behind the goal line by a defender or goalkeeper.
-This again, is quite similar to soccer, where a forward shoots the ball from the corner of the rink to his teammates surrounding the circular penalty area, who will usually shoot a one-timer on goal for a scoring chance.
+A “corner stroke” is awarded if the ball is deflected behind the goal line by a defender or goalkeeper.
+This is quite similar to field hockey, where a forward shoots the ball from the corner of the rink to their teammates surrounding the circular penalty area, who will usually shoot a one-timer on goal for a scoring chance.
 This can be seen in the first highlight video at 1:30 below.

-Another significant difference to hockey is that the goalie does not use a stick, instead wearing two catching gloves similar to a soccer goalie glove, in order to stop the ball being propelled to a net quite larger than hockey’s 6 foot by 4-foot goal.
-Bandy goalies must block shots from going into an 11 foot by 7-foot net.
-Similar to soccer, they are responsible for throwing the ball back in to play if they make a save or the opposing forwards shoot the ball out of bounds behind the goal line.
+Another significant difference to hockey is that the goalie does not use a stick, but instead wears two catching gloves similar to a soccer goalie glove, in order to stop the ball from being propelled into a net quite larger than hockey’s 6-foot by 4-foot goal.
+Bandy goalies must block shots from going into an 11-foot by 7-foot net and, also similar to soccer, they are responsible for throwing the ball back into play if they make a save or an opposing forward shoots the ball out of bounds behind the goal line.